Sign Up As A Member

 However, in 2022, prize money rebounded significantly, jumping 26.9% compared to 2021, leapfrogging their previous best in 2019.

-For 2023, there’s another sizeable 13.8% increase in prize money for players, which is promising.
-Furthermore, the tournament continues distributing more funds to earlier rounds to improve opportunities for lower-ranked players, which they’ve done in recent years.
+In 2025, the prize money for players will increase by another 5.37%.
+Furthermore, the tournament will continue distributing more funds to earlier rounds to improve opportunities for lower-ranked players, as it has done in recent years.

 For comparison, I’ve converted US dollars to euros and sterling pounds, which I calculate using the prior year’s exchange rate on the day of the final for a close approximation of value.